geopm/geopm/service/docs/source/build.rst

 Dasbus Requirement
 ------------------

-The GEOPM service requires a more recent version of dasbus than is currently packaged by Linux distributions (dasbus version 1.5 or more recent).
-The script located in ``geopm/test/build_dasbus.sh`` can be executed to create the required RPM based on dasbus version 1.6.
-The script will print how to install the generated RPM upon successful completion.
+the geopm service requires a more recent version of dasbus than is currently packaged by linux distributions (dasbus version 1.5 or more recent).
+The script located in the subdirectory of the geopm repo:

+``service/integration/build_dasbus.sh``

+can be executed to create the required rpm based on dasbus version 1.6. the script will print how to install the generated RPM upon successful completion.

 The ``python-dasbus`` requirement is explicitly stated in the